centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ```

 If configuration is correct, the centreon-map service can be
-started from the Centreon MAP server:
+started from the Centreon MAP (Legacy) server:

 ```shell
 systemctl restart centreon-map